Having a baby is expensive. Really expensive.

 In other words, it isn't unusual for even a fairly typical birth to run up a tab that totals well over a hundred thousand dollars.
-Toss all of the other costs tied to having a baby into the equation and the price goes even higher.

 There are a number of ways you can buy a health plan before or even after you become pregnant.

-Keep reading to learn more about how these types of plans differ from each other and how you can enroll in them.
+Keep reading to learn more about how these types of health plans differ from each other and how you can enroll in them.

 Many of those things are no longer true for this kind of health plan.
 Thanks to rising costs and other economic realities, more and more employers have stopped being so generous with their insurance offerings.
 Some pay a smaller percentage of their employees' premiums.
 Some have stopped contributing anything at all in that area.
 Some continue to cover their employees' premiums but no longer assist with covering spouses or children.

-Just know that you'll probably have to wait for the next open enrollment period to come around if you want to buy a plan through your state's marketplace or directly from an insurance company.
+Just know that you'll probably have to wait for the next open enrollment period to come around if you want to buy a plan through your state's Obamacare marketplace or directly from an insurance company.
 You can qualify for Medicaid or Children’s Health Insurance Program (CHIP) coverage at any time of the year, though, so don't drag your feet in contacting your local agency if you think it's any kind of possibility.

 If you're happy with the answers you receive to those questions, go ahead and join your spouse's health insurance plan.
 If you're not happy with those answers, though, weigh your options.
-A plan bought through your state's marketplace may be a better bet.
+A plan bought through your state's ACA or Obamacare marketplace may be a better bet.
 Or you might find that buying a plan directly from an insurance company provides the best coverage for the best price.

 And, again, don't forget about Medicaid.
 Should you qualify for it, it could provide you with the best coverage for the best price of all the options discussed here.